mmad4804/startup/README.md

 - [x] **User registration** - Made an endpoint that checks if user is in database already, if not, creates them as a new user.
 - [x] **User login and logout** - Retrieves and updates the current user info as they login and logout.
 - [x] **Stores data in MongoDB** - The database stores the list of users, as well as the songs that users have saved.
+There is still one array stored on the server for my feed.jsx page because it is a placeholder for websocket functionality and won't actually need to be stored on the database.
 - [x] **Stores credentials in MongoDB** - Stores the user's credentials in the database.
 - [x] **Restricts functionality based on authentication** - Users will not be able to post songs/access other pages if they haven't logged in.